samari-k/samari-k/README.md

 ╭─samari-k@github ~
 ╰─$ cd future && cat goals.txt
  1 learn a bunch of new interesting stuff
- 2 get PNPT certificate
+ 2 learn a bunch of new interesting stuff
  3 learn a bunch of new interesting stuff
- 4 get OSCP certificate
- 5 learn a bunch of new interesting stuff

 ╭─samari-k@github ~/future
 ╰─$ ./go_for_it